SpareCores/sc-www/src/assets/articles/multi-core-scalability.md

 servers at an acceptable temperature as cheaply as possible.

-Some providers’ machines may run hotter (perhaps because an air conditioner failed, raising the temperature by a few degrees), which means those machines will perform more slowly than identical counterparts elsewhere (or perhaps with a different provider).
+Some providers’ machines may run hotter (perhaps because an air conditioner failed, raising the temperature by a few degrees), which means those machines will perform slower than identical counterparts elsewhere (or perhaps with a different provider).

 Along with distant neighbors in the data center, nearby neighbors can also be problematic.
 If a machine has 32 cores,